-- April 30th Blue Sunday National Day of Prayer: Churches of all faiths are asked to join together on this day of prayer to demonstrate support for children and families who have been affected by child abuse.
-We recommend praying the USCCB Prayer for Healing Victims of Abuse (link) at every Mass. - Please read through the toolkit for more ideas on how to participate, including sample petitions, homily helps, activities, and bulletin blurbs.
+April 28th - Blue Sunday National Day of Prayer: Churches of all faiths are asked to join together on this day of prayer to demonstrate support for children and families who have been affected by child abuse.
+If you would like to participate, we recommend praying the USCCB Prayer for Healing Victims of Abuse (link).